Tax cut plans pull British pound to 4 decade lows | Business

 The tax-cut plan has sparked concerns that increased public borrowing will worsen the nation's cost-of-living crisis.

-The British currency plunged over 3 per cent on Friday.
+The British currency plunged over 3% on Friday.
 It's trading at levels last seen in the early 1980s.

 Other currencies have also weakened against the dollar as the Federal Reserve has hiked interest rates to combat inflation.
 Japan's central bank intervened last week to support the yen, slowing its decline against the dollar.

-He also said previously announced plans to cap soaring energy bills for homes and businesses would be financed through borrowing.

-Kwarteng offered few details on the costs of the program or its impact on the government's own targets for reducing deficits and borrowing, but one independent analysis expected it to cost taxpayers 190 billion pounds (USD 207 billion) this fiscal year.
+Kwarteng offered few details on the costs of the program or its impact on the government's targets for reducing deficits and borrowing, but one independent analysis expected it to cost taxpayers 190 billion pounds ($207 billion) this fiscal year.

 The news triggered the pound's biggest drop against the US dollar since March 18, 2020, when then-Prime Minister Boris Johnson announced the first nationwide lockdown to control the spread of COVID-19.

-Prime Minister Liz Truss, who took office less than three weeks ago, is racing to combat inflation at a nearly 40-year high of 9.9 per cent and head off a prolonged recession.
+Prime Minister Liz Truss, who took office less than three weeks ago, is racing to combat inflation at a nearly 40-year high of 9.9% and head off a prolonged recession.
 Facing a general election in two years, she needs to deliver results quickly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)